 Pellet Smokers Are the Latest Trend in Home Smokers

 Pellet smokers, originally only manufactured by Traeger, have taken off in America.
-There are now over 20 companies producing them and thousands of Smoking Geeks are using them.
+There are now over 20 companies producing them and thousands of meat lovers are using them.

 We've Seen the ads – so what's the story?

 Is a Traeger Pellet Smoker right for you?

 First, those who have used a pellet wood smoker rave about the taste, flavor, and texture of their meats.

 What makes a pellet smoker so popular isn’t just the taste it creates but its ease of use.
 You can easily set it up and leave it until it's done.
 There is no babysitting, hoovering or double checking required.
 The reason for this, internal temperature control.

 Traeger's, unlike other models, have a temperature probe, these sensors tell it if the temperature is too low and automatically feeds more pellets to the fire.
 You can set up the temperature in 5-degree increments.
 Other brands and cheaper versions only offer three settings low, medium and high.
 There is no sensor to monitor the temperature.
 If you are purchasing a pellet grill it is because you can set it and forget it.
 If you plan to hoover then it makes more sense to use a standard smoker or to transform your grill into a smoker.

 Traeger Smokers have automatic starts and large drip pans making prep and clean up just as easy as cooking.
 Also, you can load up the chamber and not worry about uneven cooking.

 Pellets are all natural and are available in a variety of wood flavors.
 There are no chemicals and they burn almost completely leaving very little ash.
 Only use grilling pellets; don’t use home heating pellets.
 They have sap woods and can contain other chemicals that are hazardous.